makhmudislamov/Lyft_Apprenticeship_Sample/README.md

 # Technical Sample for Lyft Software Engineering Apprenticeship

-## The files in this repository are sample from both front end and back end of Dinora.net.
+## The files in this repository are sample from front end and back end of Dinora.net.
 Full repository is private.

-##Dinora is a peer to peer money exchange platform that minimizes transaction fees.
+## Dinora is a peer to peer money exchange platform that minimizes transaction fees.

 ### Front end sample can be found inside frontEndSample folder - offerForm.jsx